Get insider access

 4. Best Upper Mid-Range 65-Inch TV

-If you want a good home entertainment OLED but don't want to get the expensive Sony A95L OLED, check out one of the best upper mid-range TVs we've tested, the LG OLED65C3PUA.
-It's a premium TV that delivers stunning picture quality, especially in dark rooms; thanks to its near-infinite contrast ratio, there's no blooming around bright objects.
-It gets bright enough to fight glare even in moderately lit rooms, and the reflection handling is incredible.
-Its WOLED panel isn't as bright or colorful as the QD-OLED panel in the Samsung S90C OLED.
-However, the LG TV partly makes up for it by being more versatile, as it has better image processing, Dolby Vision HDR support, Dolby Vision gaming at 120Hz, and can passthrough advanced DTS audio formats.
-It delivers the typical perfect blacks and the amazing contrast of OLEDs while getting bright enough to look great in a room with a few lights, especially with its spectacular reflection handling.
+If you want a good home entertainment OLED but don't want to get the expensive Sony A95L OLED, check out one of the best upper mid-range TVs we've tested, the LG OLED65C4PUA.
+It's a premium TV with perfect blacks that delivers stunning picture quality, especially in dark rooms.
+Its reflection handling is incredible, and it gets bright enough to fight glare in moderately lit rooms, but it's not bright enough to overcome glare in a very bright room.
+Its WOLED panel isn't as bright or colorful as the QD-OLED panel in the Samsung S90D/S90DD OLED.
+However, the LG TV partly makes up for it by being more versatile, as it has better image processing, has Dolby Vision HDR support, and can passthrough DTS audio formats.

 It's also a great TV for gamers, supporting all variable refresh rate (VRR) technologies for a nearly tear-free gaming experience from any VRR-enabled source.
-Its four HDMI ports have HDMI 2.1 bandwidth for 4k @ 120Hz gaming from a recent console or gaming PC.
+Its four HDMI ports have HDMI 2.1 bandwidth for up to 4k @ 144Hz gaming, so it's a great option to pair with modern consoles or gaming PCs.
 Ultimately, you can't beat an OLED if you use your TV mostly in a dark room.
-If you love this TV but wish it were more vibrant, consider the more expensive LG G3 OLED.
-The G3 is one of the brightest OLEDs on the market and is certainly brighter than the C3, but it's not worth the price difference for most people.

 See our review